Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-In the first of the series where I take a closer look at specific coffee drinks, I’m going to be focusing on the classic Americano Coffee.
-This style of coffee is the backbone of many high street cafes but is often lost in the menu and shadowed by other popular drinks such as lattes, mochas, and frappuccinos.
-It’s a shame that the Americano coffee isn’t as popular as it once was, it’s not an inferior coffee, in fact, this coffee drink is quite versatile.
-It’s also worth mentioning that baristas love it when you order an Americano coffee – why?
-Because it’s one of the easiest beverages to make on the entire menu.
+The classic Americano Coffee is the backbone of many high street cafes but is often lost in the menu and overshadowed by other popular drinks such as lattes, cappuccinos, mochas, and frappuccinos.
+It’s not an inferior brew by any means; in fact, this caffeine beverage is quite versatile.

+Baristas also love it when you order Americano coffee – why?
+Because it’s one of the easiest drinks to make on the entire menu.

 The History of The Americano

-Apparently homesick Soldiers based in Italy would add additional water to their espresso shots to try and mimic their regular drip brewed coffee from home.
-There is no solid proof that this is how the Americano coffee was born and no one can say for sure, but the story seems to have some credibility as far as I’m concerned.
+There is no concrete proof that this is how the Americano was born, and no one can say for sure, but the story does seem to have some credibility.

-From just looking at the Americano coffee you would struggle to differentiate it from other popular beverages.
-Drip coffee, for example, looks almost identical when put side by side with Americano and an espresso shot also looks similar albeit smaller.
+Caffè Americano vs. other coffee drinks?
+By just looking at Americano coffee, you would struggle to differentiate it from other popular beverages.
+Drip coffee, for example, looks almost identical when placed side by side with Americano, and an espresso shot also looks similar, albeit smaller.

-So what makes the Americano stand out?
-To understand the differences it’s best to look at how drip coffee and espresso are made.
+So, what makes the Americano different?
+To understand the differences, it’s best to look at how drip coffee and espressos are made.

-Drip brewed coffee is typically brewed using an automatic coffee maker however manual drip is also possible.
-The medium grind coffee grounds are placed in a filter and hot water is poured over the grounds and allowed to drain through and into your coffee cup.
+Drip filter coffee is typically done using an automatic coffee maker; however, manual drip is also possible using a Chemex or V60.
+Medium-grind coffee is typically added to a cone-shaped paper filter, and hot water is slowly poured over the coffee grounds.

-Espresso coffee is completely different when compared to drip.
-Finely ground coffee is placed into a portafilter and attached to an espresso machine.
-Steam is then forced through the grounds which in turn produces an espresso shot.
+Espresso brewing is entirely different when compared to regular drip coffee.
+Fine ground coffee is placed into a portafilter, tamped to compress it into a puck shape and the portafilter is then attached to the group head of an espresso machine.
+Steam pressure is then forced through the grounds, which in turn produces an espresso.

 Americano vs. Long Black Coffee

 To add even more confusion into the mix.
-There are actually two ways of making a Caffè Americano.
-One method involves pouring espresso over hot water in a tall cup and is called a “Long Black”.
-The other method is the reverse of that, where the espresso is added first and then topped with water which is called “Americano”.
+There are two ways of making a Café Americano.
+One method involves pouring espresso over hot water in a tall cup; this is called a “Long Black.”

-Personally, I prefer the Long Black method because it tends to retain the crema and is less voluminous, therefore more strongly flavored.
+Personally, I prefer the Long Black method because it tends to retain the crema and is less voluminous and, therefore more intensely flavored.

-To be honest, many baristas will make a Long Black even if you do ask for an Americano simply because the end result is a better tasting drink that has the same ingredients and the additional crema.
+Many baristas will make a Long Black even if you ask for an Americano simply because the result is a better-tasting drink with the same ingredients and the additional crema.

 How Does An Americano Coffee Taste?